BSVino/docs.gl/readme.md

 If you are running Windows, there are a build.bat and a build_full.bat for convenience.
 When the script is done building, the completed site will be in a folder named `htdocs`.

-####OpenGL Only

-Build only the opengl docs with the following:

-    python compile.py --only-gl

-The `--full` parameter is still available as follow:

-    python compile.py --full --only-gl

-When the script is done building, the completed site will be in a folder named `htdocs_gl`.

-####GLSL Only

-Build the only the GLSL docs with the following:

-    python compile.py --only-glsl

-The `--full` parameter is still available as follow:

-    python compile.py --full --only-glsl

-When the script is done building, the completed site will be in a folder named `htdocs_glsl`.

 File Structure
 --------------